-The ordinance of application of the Minder initiative (Minder ordinance) requires Swiss listed companies to establish at least a remuneration committee the members of which must be re-elected annually and individually (see introduction to this document).
+The Swiss Code of Obligations requires listed companies to set up at least a remuneration committee, whose members are elected annually and individually (see introduction to this document).

-Large companies sometimes set up other committees, for example the Chairman's committee, the corporate governance committee, the risk committee, the compliance committee (which ensures the company's compliance with the laws, regulations and statutory requirements), or the committee in charge of the companv's environmental and social strategy.
+Large companies sometimes set up other committees, for example the Chairman's committee. the corporate governance risk committee. committee. the the compliance committee (which ensures the company's compliance with the laws. regulations and statutory requirements), or the sustainability committee in charge of the environmental company's and social strategy.
 The corporate governance committee is generally responsible for evaluating the size, organisation and operation of the board and its committees for ensuring that the board maintains good quality engagement with the shareholders and that the company abides by the law and all relevant regulations.